adc0032/stats_club/tidymodels.md

 ## Study Questions:

-1. What is tidymodels and what is it used for? tidymodels is a meta-package for working with statistical models
+1. What is tidymodels and what is it used for?

+tidymodels is a meta-package for working with statistical models

-2. Why tidymodels over other methods for building machine learning models? standardizing the many iterations and tunings characteristic to ML models
+2. Why tidymodels over other methods for building machine learning models?

+standardizing the many iterations and tunings characteristic to ML models

 3. What type of models can you build with tidymodels?

 All kinds! bayesian, lm, glm, DA models, mixed models (parsnip)

 4. How can you evaluate models in tidymodels?
-Have two examples ready for discussion You can use resample.
+Have two examples ready for discussion.

+You can use resample.
 You can split your data set into training and test sets and resample the training set.
 Things can be evaluated and compared with ROC and accuracy metrics in `yardstick`

 5. What are the different packages in tidymodels?

-    `parsnip` for building models `rsample` for resampling and evaluating model prediction `recipes` for pre-processing data `tune` for optimizing hyperparameters from model `workflows` for building workkflows from pre-processing, modeling, to post-processing (string it together)
+-   `parsnip` for building models
+-   `rsample` for resampling and evaluating model prediction
+-   `recipes` for pre-processing data
+-   `tune` for optimizing hyperparameters from model
+-   `workflows` for building workkflows from pre-processing, modeling, to post-processing (string it together)

-6. What do think are the three most interesting or most useful packages in tidymodels? recipes, parsnips, workflow
+6. What do think are the three most interesting or most useful packages in tidymodels?

+recipes, parsnips, workflow

 7. Where could you apply tidymodels in your own research (or future research)?